WebexSamples/postman-webex/README.md

 Note that the postman suite lets you [run collections as part of your CI/CD process](https://www.getpostman.com/docs/newman_intro) via the newman command, and can also help you [publish documentation via documenter](https://www.getpostman.com/docs/creating_documentation).

-**We welcome pull request for enhancements of the existing collections, as well as contributions of collections that proved to be handy for you over time.
+**We welcome pull requests for enhancements of existing collections, as well as contributions of collections that proved to be handy for you.
-When submitting a new collection, please ensure it leverages a {{spark_token}} variable to ease setup among collections.
+When submitting a new collection, please ensure it leverages a {{spark_token}} variable to ease environments sharing among collections.
 Thank you!**

 ## [all-resources-scripted](https://raw.githubusercontent.com/CiscoDevNet/postman-ciscospark/master/all-resources-scripted.json)